 Housing Cost Burden - Housing costs are considered a burden when 30 % of the household's total income is paid on housing costs which includes rent/mortgage and utilities.
 The highest percentage of housing cost burdened is in the northwest section of Muncie.
 This is due to the large number of Ball State University student housing.
-Census tract 300 has housing cost burden of 38 to 47% while census tracts 1200, 400, and 600 have high percentages of housing cost burden of at least 50% and higher.
+Census tract 300 has housing cost burden of 38% to 47% while census tracts 1200, 400, and 600 have high percentages of housing cost burden of at least 50% and higher.

 Voucher Concentration and Public Housing - Section 8 vouchers are primarily located on the northeast, central, and south side of Muncie.
-The highest concentration of vouchers are located in CT 300.
-While eight public housing developments are identified throughout Muncie, census tracts 300 and 400 have a higher concentration representing three developments.
+The highest concentration of vouchers is located in census tract 300.
+While five public housing communities are identified throughout Muncie, census tracts 300 and 400 have a higher concentration representing three developments, Centennial Place, Millennium Place, and Gillespie Towers.
+Two other public housing communities Southern Pines and Earthstone Terrace are located outside of these areas of high minority concentration.